The Story of Global Ordnance: The Iron Fist

 Even with solid systems in place, we felt the game needed some memorable, larger-than-life units — the kind that classics of the genre are known for.
 So we added a few: an experimental double-barrel tank called the Mammoth, a War Airship, a V2 ballistic missile, and an Atomic Bomber.
 They’re powerful — arguably close to overpowered — but using them well still takes real strategic thinking.

-Our testers in those early stages were mostly neighbors we met at campgrounds across the country.
+With limited resources, we had to rely on the feedback of people who enjoy gaming, not professional testers.
+So, technically, testers in those early stages were mostly random game enthusiasts we met at all sorts of places across the country.
 Watching someone pick up the game cold and find their footing — thanks to the tutorial and the adaptive AI — was one of the better feelings along the way.

 Global Ordnance is not a release-and-done kind of project.
 We plan to keep updating and expanding the game long after it launches.